tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 #### Support

 When I am not feeling 100%, I am fortunate to have a loving and understanding partner.
-I have many entries expressing gratitude for my partner's efforts to take on more when I am stressed or be understanding if I have a crabby day.
+I have many entries expressing gratitude for my partner's efforts to take on more when I am stressed or their understanding after I have a crabby day.

 ### Podcasts